staking4all/Avail-Monitoring/README.md

 sudo ufw allow 3000/tcp
 ```

-You should see Grafana log in page at http://SERVER_IP_ADDRESS:3000/login
+You should see the Grafana log in page at http://SERVER_IP_ADDRESS:3000/login
 ![image](https://user-images.githubusercontent.com/61656547/211862410-481b407d-e6ae-49ff-9d7c-4d9ab865c10d.png)

 You will be asked to reset your password, please write it down or remember the password as you will need it for the next login.